leesohyun13/channel-flow-sample/README.md

 ChannelFlow and flow have difference purpose.
 Channels facilitate communication between coroutines, while Flows are more about efficient data production and distribution.
 ChannelFlow is based on Channels.

-ChannelFlow is more slower than flow when they emit one more than flows
+1. ChannelFlow is more slower than flow when they emit one more than flows.
 ```
 val flows = channelFlow {
     launch {